Learn about new developments that affect Kiwis moving to Australia - join our newsletter.

 Here’s a quick guide to what’s involved in moving your pet to Australia:

-1. Before getting started, make sure your pet will meet Australian requirements.
+1. Before getting started, make sure your pet will meet Australian requirementsThis is an external link.
 These aren’t very stringent for NZ pets, but there a couple of things to note - the breeds that aren’t allowed in Australia and the restrictions on exporting dogs younger than 8 weeks or still nursing, for example.

-2. Find a registered pet transporter.
+2. Find a registered pet transporterThis is an external link.
 They will run you through the process of moving your dog or cat to Australia and the different service options available.
 It’s a good idea to get quotes from a number of different pet transporters to ensure you get best value for money.

-3. If you are sending a dog to Australia, you’ll need council registration and vet records showing it has lived in NZ continuously.
+3. All pets need to be microchipped.
+If you are sending a dog to Australia, you’ll need council registration and vet records showing it has lived in NZ continuously.
 If you don’t have all these records, you will need to get a blood test screening it for diseases.
 This takes a week or so and costs about $300, so make sure you do it well in advance of your move date.

 8. Collect your pet in Australia.
 Pay the landing fee of about $100 at customs (if it’s not included in the pet transporter’s service) and take your pet to your new home!